chrzaszcz/ex_doctor/README.md

 ### Call tree statistics: `top_call_trees`

-This function makes it possible to detect complete call trees that repeat several times, where corresponding function calls and returns have the same arguments and return values, respectively.
+The function `:tr.top_call_trees/0` makes it possible to detect complete call trees that repeat several times, where corresponding function calls and returns have the same arguments and return values, respectively.
 When such functions take a lot of time and do not have useful side effects, they can be often optimized.